ds-modules/curriculum-guide/connector/instructor/student-help.md

 ### Connector Associates

 DSEP can match you with an undergraduate connector assistant \(CA\) who can help you throughout the semester.
 CAs can help with a variety of tasks such as answer questions during lab and testing assignments.
 All CAs are enrolled in a two unit decal course, _Teaching Data Science - Connectors_.
 This decal will provide them with the training needed to assist with the connectors.
-The decal consists of 90 hours of work for the semester, split up in the following way:
+The decal consists of 90 hours of work for the semester, 39 hours of which will be spent on in-class training.

 * 39 hours - In-class training with Aspen
 * 51 hours - Connector work

   * 6 weeks x 1.5 hours of connector instructor meetings = 9 hours

   * 15 weeks x 2 hours weekly of connector course labs = 30 hours